 The point here is not to blame parents.
 However, it’s important to realize that no parent, or person for that matter, is perfect.
 Parents face a difficult struggle when they have children, as painful feelings arise from their own past.
 They may therefore react inappropriately or critically toward their children in moments of stress.
 Moreover, the critical feelings parents have toward themselves often come across to their children and are then internalized by the child.
 For example, if we had a parent who often acted like we were a nuisance, constantly quieting us or even just feeling tense in our presence, we may take on a feeling about ourselves that we are a bother.
 We may become overly shy or apologetic in our adult lives, quieting ourselves in our careers or taking a submissive position in our relationships.

-“How does hating myself affect my daily life?” – The Effect of Your Critical Inner Voice
+“How does self-hatred affect my daily life?” – The Effect of Your Critical Inner Voice

 As adults, our critical inner voice impacts us in a variety of ways.
 We may adapt to it by treating it like a coach and listening to its destructive advice.
 When it repeatedly tells us we are worthless, we may choose friends and partners who treat us as if we are worthless.
 If it tells us we are stupid, we may lack confidence and make mistakes we wouldn’t make otherwise.
 If it tells us we aren’t attractive enough, we may resist putting ourselves out there and seeking a romantic relationship.